Adarsh-Suvarna/ElasticSearch-HA-Automation/README.md

 ![Elasticsearch Logo](https://play.vidyard.com/Gfs339uMBi1CVavZEjXVZ8.jpg)

-This repository contains scripts and configuration files to automate the setup and management of a High Availability (HA) cluster for Elasticsearch.
-ElasticSearch is a powerful, open-source search and analytics engine commonly used for log and data indexing.
+This repository contains scripts and configuration files to automate the setup and management of a High Availability cluster for Elasticsearch.
+In this Repository we are going to automate the following.
+1. Java Installation
+2. Elasticsearch Installation and configuration in dedicated VMs
+3. Elasticsearch High Availabilty setup
+4. Kibana Installation and Configuration in dedicated VM
+5. Installation and Configuration of webservers in dedicated VMs
+6. Install and configuration of Filebeat in the webservers VMs
+7. Install and configuration of Metricbeat in the webservers VMs

 ## Table of Contents